AKD2022/Java-Projects/ComputerStore/Plan.md

     As I have done a Dealership Workbook in my course (which you can check out here: https://github.com/DrDabIT/Java-Course.git), I am going to do a computer store here

+    How this helps:
+    This will help reinforce what I have learned in module 2 so far